About Us

 Our Patron

-He remains a chairman for Airservices Australia and Chair of the Council for the Order of Australia.
-He is a Board Member of the Australian Cancer Research Foundation and a patron of numerous charitable organisations.
-We are very honoured to have Sir Angus Houston as a patron of the Australian American Association – Canberra Division.
+We are very honoured to have Sir Angus as a patron of the Australian American Association – Canberra Division.

 AAA Canberra Corporate Members, Sponsors and Supporters